-9. Can I take 2 classes at the Academy?
+9. Can I take more than one class at the Academy?

 It is possible to take multiple Academy classes if your course schedule allows you the time.
 This is a decision that you and your parents should discuss with your high school guidance counselor.

 10. Why should I take an Academy class?